THE BERTHA CHALLENGE

 Bertha Fellows will be selected on individual merit but also on their complementary skills to the cohort, their existing and/or proposed networks and prospects for long-term impact of their work.

-- At least five years experience working with activists, social movements, grassroots and community organizing, social justice organizations or campaigns.
+- At least five years' experience working with activists, social movements, grassroots and community organizations, social justice organizations or campaigns.

-- Strong connections to a diverse range of groups working in support of land and housing justice in their city, country or region including with social movements, community organizations, NGOs, academics, journalists, progressive government officials, fundraisers, etc.
+- Strong connections to a diverse range of groups working in support of climate and ecological justice in the fellow’s city, country or region including with social movements, community organizations, NGOs, academics, journalists, progressive government officials etc.

-- Experience in developing organizing tools or popular educational programs and materials including training programs, publications, pamphlets, films, podcasts, drama productions, etc.
+- Experience in developing organizing tools or popular educational products and materials including training courses, publications, pamphlets, films, podcasts, arts, theater productions, etc.

 - Experience in using research, media and the law in advocacy.

-- Affiliation to an appropriate host organization that could distribute work produced during the Bertha Challenge.
+- Affiliation to an appropriate host media organization that could publish/broadcast work produced during the Bertha Challenge.